Meroje/documentation-en/source/release/migrate_from_chiba.2_to_d.rst

 and method ``Migration::canUpdateMetadata()`` no longer exist.
 During migration, all files in :file:`local/metadata` are supposed be writable.

-A new event ``migrate.exception`` is triggered if a migration throws an exception.
+A new event :ref:`migrate.exception <api:php/events/migrate.exception>` is triggered if a migration throws an exception.
 This event can stop exception propagation.

 Deprecated